 Create a 2v2 game while establishing clear zones to prevent contact.
 Staying in their designated zones players must keep the ball by passing it through an opponent's zone and ending with a shot on goal.
-Staying in their designated zone, the opponent must try and intercept/block the pass/shot to stop their opponent from scoring.
+Staying in their designated zone, the opponent must try to intercept/block the pass/shot to stop their opponent from scoring.

 Vary the size of the zones depending on age and stage of players.
-Rotate the players so they experience being in the end zones as well as the middle 2m 2m 2m 6 Copyright Ontario Soccer 2020 zones.
+Rotate the players so they experience being in the end zones as well as the middle zones.
 Always remember to maintain and prioritize the distancing requirements of two (2) metres (6 feet) between players.